ocaml-sf/learn-ocaml-essok/README.md

 `mkdir ~/.kube`

-then put your kubernetes config file in this reposotory.
+Then put your kubernetes config file in this reposotory.
 Hopefully you can retrieve your config file from OVH go to your project pannel then search for your config setup in your project settings (down on the right pannel to find it) then download the config file, rename it as "config" (no extension, just config) then past it inside the .kube repository in your HOME.

 Tips : your OVH project administrator and/or your Kubernetes expert will help you a lot if this step is too harsh for you !